The Galois action on symplectic $K$-theory: Introduction

 \subsection{Symplectic $K$-theory of $\Z$: definition, Galois action, relationship with usual $K$-theory.}

 We now give some background to the discussion of the previous section, in particular outlining the definition of symplectic $K$-theory and where the Galois action on it comes from.
-For the purposes of this section we adopt a slightly {\em ad hoc} approach to $K$-theory that differs somewhat from the presentation in the main text (\S \ref{sec:symplectic-K}), but is implicit in the later discussion where the Galois action is constructed (\S \ref{galois action construction} and Appendix \ref{sec:stable-homot-theory2}).
+For the purposes of this section we adopt a slightly {\em ad hoc} approach to $K$-theory that differs somewhat from the presentation in the main text (\S \ref{sec:symplectic-K}), but is implicit in the later discussion where the Galois action is constructed (\S \ref{galois action construction}).
 More detailed explanations are given in the later text.

 First let us explain in more detail the Galois action on the {\em homology} of $\Sp_{2g}(\Z)$ with $\Z_p$ coefficients.
-As usual in topology, the group homology of a discrete group such as $\Sp_{2g}(\Z)$ can be computed as the singular homology of its classifying space $ B \Sp_{2g}(\Z)$, that is to say, the quotient of a contractible $\Sp_{2g}(\Z)$-space with sufficiently free action.
+As usual in topology, the group homology of a discrete group such as $\Sp_{2g}(\Z)$ can be computed as the singular homology of its classifying space $ B \Sp_{2g}(\Z)$, which can be modeled by the quotient of a contractible $\Sp_{2g}(\Z)$-space with sufficiently free action.
 In the case at hand, there is a natural model for this classifying space that arises in algebraic geometry:

 The group $\mathrm{Sp}_{2g}(\Z)$ acts on the contractible Siegel upper half plane $\mathfrak{h}_g$ (complex symmetric $g \times g$ matrices with positive definite imaginary part) and uniformization of abelian varieties identifies the quotient $\mathfrak{h}_g/\!\!/\mathrm{Sp}_{2g}(\Z)$, as a complex orbifold, with the complex points of $\Cal{A}_g$ in the analytic topology.
 Since $\mathfrak{h}_g$ is contractible, we may identify the cohomology group $H^i(\Sp_{2g}(\Z);\Z/p^n\Z)$ with the sheaf cohomology of the constant sheaf $\Z/p^n\Z$ on $\mathcal{A}_{g,\C}$, which by a comparison theorem is identified with \'etale cohomology.
 The fact that $\mathcal{A}_g$ is defined over $\Q$ associates a map of schemes $\sigma: \mathcal{A}_{g,\C} \to \mathcal{A}_{g,\C}$ to any $\sigma \in \Aut(\C)$, inducing a map on (\'etale) cohomology.
 This is Pontryagin dualized to an action on $H_i(\Sp_{2g}(\Z);\Z/p^n\Z)$, for all $n$, and hence an action on~(\ref{eq:20}) by taking inverse limit.
 (Here we used that arithmetic groups have finitely generated homology groups, in order to see that certain derived inverse limits vanish.)